 - 3.5.
 In accordance with Requirement 1 and para.
-3.7 of SSR-5 [4], the Government should in the governmental, legal and regulatory framework: - (a) Confirm at the national level the need for disposal facilities of different types (including where appropriate borehole disposal facilities); - (b) Establish or identify organizations for the development and operation of disposal facilities (including where appropriate borehole disposal facilities); - (c) Set clearly defined legal, technical and financial responsibilities for organizations that are to be involved in the development, operation, closure and institutional control of disposal facilities (including where appropriate borehole disposal facilities); - (d) Ensure the adequacy and security of financial provisions, for example by requiring the owners of the waste to establish segregated funds; - (e) Define the overall process for the development of disposal facilities (including where appropriate borehole disposal facilities), including the legal and regulatory requirements at each step, and the processes for decision making and the involvement of interested parties; - (f) Define legal, technical and financial responsibilities and, if necessary, provide for any institutional arrangements that are envisaged after disposal facility closure, including monitoring and arrangements that may be required for ensuring the security of the disposed of waste; - (g) Establish a regulatory body with appropriate responsibilities for oversight of predisposal waste management facilities and disposal facilities (including where appropriate borehole disposal facilities);
+3.7 of SSR-5 [4], the Government should in the governmental, legal and regulatory framework: - (a) Confirm at the national level the need for disposal facilities of different types (including where appropriate borehole disposal facilities); - (b) Establish or identify organizations for the development, operation, closure and institutional control of disposal facilities (including where appropriate borehole disposal facilities);

-- (k) Ensure that the necessary scientific and technical expertise is available to both the operating organization and the regulatory body (e.g. from national institutes for health and radiation protection, geology and hydrology, and other relevant disciplines). - 3.6.
+- (c) Set clearly defined legal, technical and financial responsibilities for organizations that are to be involved in the development, operation, closure and institutional control of disposal facilities (including where appropriate borehole disposal facilities); - (d) Ensure the adequacy and security of financial provisions, for example by requiring the operating organizations of borehole disposal facilities to establish funds for facility closure and any subsequent controls for which they are responsible; - (e) Define the overall process for the development, operation, closure and institutional control of disposal facilities (including where appropriate borehole disposal facilities), including the legal and regulatory requirements at each step, and the processes for decision making and the involvement of interested parties; - (f) Define legal, technical and financial responsibilities and, if necessary, provide for any institutional arrangements that are envisaged after disposal facility closure, including monitoring and arrangements that may be required for ensuring the security of the disposed of waste; - (g) Establish a regulatory body with appropriate responsibilities for oversight of predisposal waste management facilities and disposal facilities (including where appropriate borehole disposal facilities); - (k) Ensure that the necessary scientific and technical expertise is available to both the operating organization and the regulatory body (e.g. from national institutes for health and radiation protection, geology and hydrology, and other relevant disciplines). - 3.6.
 The government should ensure that the regulatory body is independent of the generators of the waste and operating organizations.
 The regulatory body should possess the expertise to provide proper oversight and objectivity in evaluating predisposal waste management and disposal activities.
 Individuals working within the regulatory body should be sufficiently independent of influence from waste generators and from operating organizations.
 The government should perform periodic reviews to evaluate the effectiveness of the regulatory body and its ability to fulfil its mission. - 3.7.
 In accordance with national laws and preferences, the government should ensure that interested parties that are directly or indirectly affected by radioactive waste management facilities and activities are involved in making decisions at appropriate stages.
 A clear, formal process identifying interested parties and decision makers should be established to facilitate a meaningful exchange of information and viewpoints.
 The ways in which interested parties are involved in decision making processes concerning the borehole disposal of radioactive waste will vary according to national laws, regulations and preferences.
 The involvement of interested parties in the development of frameworks for decision making can encourage public confidence in government actions, make the regulatory body more effective and improve the safety performance of operating organizations.